High-density quantum sensing with dissipative first order transitions

-Finally, we estimate the sensitivity of the dissipative quantum sensor, which we can extract from the finite size scaling behavior of the susceptibility.
-Here, we find that the susceptibility for DC fields $\chi_{DC} =\partial m/\partial B$ shows very similar behavior as the AC susceptibility, so the DC and AC sensitivity of the sensor are essentially the same.
-We can then infer the sensitivity to be $\eta \approx 3\,\mathrm{nT}\,\mathrm{Hz}^{-1/2}$ for $N=10^3$ spins and $\eta \approx 300\,\mathrm{fT}\,\mathrm{Hz}^{-1/2}$ for $N=10^{11}$.
-This sensitivity is approximately a factor of three improvement over what has been recently demonstrated using large ensembles of noninteracting NV centers \cite{Wolf2015}.
+Finally, we estimate the sensitivity of the dissipative quantum sensor, which we can extract from the finite size scaling behavior of the susceptibility, as the change in fluorescense from the NV centers is proportional to the magnetic susceptibility \cite{Rondin2014}.
+Within our wave-function Monte-Carlo simulations, we find that the susceptibility for DC fields $\chi_{DC} =\partial m/\partial B$ shows very similar behavior as the AC susceptibility \cite{Note1}, so the DC and AC sensitivity of the sensor are essentially the same.
+This is very different in NV magnetometry using noninteracting ensembles, as there the $T_2^*$ limited DC sensitivity is generally worse than the $T_2$ limited AC sensitivity since DC sensing does not allow for dynamical decoupling techniques \cite{Rondin2014}.
+As our proposed sensor is not limited by $T_2^*$, we expect our approach to be particularly useful for sensing DC fields.
+We can infer the sensitivity of the dissipative sensor to be $\eta \approx 3\,\mathrm{nT}\,\mathrm{Hz}^{-1/2}$ for $N=10^3$ spins and $\eta \approx 300\,\mathrm{fT}\,\mathrm{Hz}^{-1/2}$ for $N=10^{11}$ \cite{Note1}.
+This sensitivity is approximately a factor of three improvement over what has been recently demonstrated using large ensembles of noninteracting NV centers \cite{Wolf2015}, while at the same time offering a much smaller sensor size.
 Additionally, we would like to stress that our dissipative quantum sensor can tolerate large decoherence rates and operate at very small sensor sizes.
-These unique features makes it extremely promising to use dissipative NV sensors in nanodiamonds, e.g., for the investigation of biological processes inside living cells.
+These unique features makes it extremely promising to use dissipative NV sensors in NV-rich na\-no\-di\-a\-monds \cite{Su2013}, e.g., for the investigation of biological processes inside living cells.

-In summary, we have established a novel quantum sensing protocol based on dissipative phase transitions.
+In summary, we have established a quantum sensing protocol based on dissipative phase transitions.
 We have demonstrated the usefulness of our approach for quantum sensing with nitrogen-vacancy defect centers in diamond, finding a strong resilience of our protocol against decoherence processes.
-Finally, our protocol does not depend on the microscopic details of the sensing process, allowing for an immediate transfer to other applications in quantum sensing and quantum metrology.
+Finally, our protocol does not depend on the microscopic details of the sensing process, allowing for an immediate transfer to other applications in quantum sensing (see \cite{Wade2017} for a concrete example) and quantum metrology.